 Stay strong and be smart about it.
 Tell yourself that it’s just your brain begging for its little neuron ends to be satisfied by the level of nicotine they were used to before.
 So, it’s actually important that you do not set yourself up for a smoking relapse.
 Stay on guard and be prepared for cravings when they come.
 It is when you get caught off guard that you are vulnerable.

-Plan for how to deal with the urge before it hits.
+Plan for how to deal with the urge to smoke before it hits.
 Replace the moment with a new habit.
 For example, after meals introduce a healthy mouth plus hands occupying habit.
 Like brushing your teeth.

 Instead of reading the paper and having a smoke, watch the news.
 Or read online.
 The idea is to form a new habit, one that does not involve cigarettes.

 Rush hour traffic gets you pissed?
 Make sure you have prepared loads of mp3s of music that you really like and fill up your ashtray with cinnamon sticks.
-The slight biting flavour of cinnamon helps get rid of the smoke craving.
+The slight biting flavor of cinnamon helps get rid of the smoke craving.

 You need to also cut down on your alcohol and eventually stop drinking.
 Don’t be foolish and drink a sip for that sip will lead to a bottle and eventually a cigarette.
 Any smoker who drinks know that booze and cigarettes go together like salt and pepper.